 It is understandable that you may have heard some of these myths and believe them.
 After all, some do seem to make sense.
 Unfortunately, no matter how logical they seem, if you base your SEO on any of them, it can undo all the good work you may have already done.

-To try and ensure that does not happen here are 3 of the most common SEO myths circulating, and for which we simply have two words to advise you: Ignore Them!
+To try and ensure that does not happen Tribeca Media have put together 3 of the most common SEO myths circulating, and for which we simply have two words to advise you: Ignore Them!

 Social Media Is A Waste Of Time